xpack/web-llvm/website/docs/api/groups/data.md

 <div class="doxyPage">

-# The Members accessed asinchronously.
-Reference
+# The Members accessed asinchronously Reference

 <p>Data global for the whole linking process. <a href="#details">More...</a></p>